Frequently Asked Questions about the Fire Safety Stick

 What is the Discharge Time of the Fire Safety Stick?

-There are currently three options available depending on their discharge times – 25 seconds, 50 seconds and 100 seconds.
-During testing have found that on average the 25 second model lasts for approximately 30 seconds or more.
+There are currently three options available depending on their minimum discharge times – 25 seconds, 50 seconds and 100 seconds.
+During testing have found that on average the 25-second model lasts for approximately 30 seconds or more.

 Is the gas safe to breathe?

 Yes, the Fire Safety Stick discharge is safe to breathe and is both non-corrosive and non-toxic.
 So its fine around children and pets too.
-General safe practices are always recommended and the discharge should not be aimed at a person’s face.
+General safe practices are always recommended.
+Although the FSS acts by removing the oxygen, although very effective at local level supressing the fire, it does not remove the oxygen levels to prevent breathing as some traditional extinguishers did (eg the banned Halothane type). owever we would not recommendAlthough we ahve and the discharge should not be aimed at a person’s face.

 What about the environment?